How cloud gaming platform integrations work

 But no-one will deny that because of the ease of development, the hyperscalers are extremely well positioned.
 It’s just that once your game does become successful, the costs will start to hurt if you did not prepare your game to have multiple options to work with.

 The core point is to work with multiple cloud providers, which ensures you have some more chips to bargain with.
 In that case, you have an alternative in case an instance type is sold out, has problems, or they simply refuse your quota requests.
 There are also large parts of the world which are underserved by the same cloud providers.
-For example, there are significant gaps of coverage of any single cloud provider in regions like Russia, Middle East, Africa, and Latin America.
+For example, there are significant gaps of coverage of any single cloud provider in regions like Middle East, Africa, and Latin America.

 If you pick through the marketing, dealing with clouds on large volumes is almost the same as dealing with large bare metal suppliers.
 It’s all about the numbers you’re willing to commit spend per month (or year on year), the term of the individual server commits and how much you want to pay up front to get that capacity guaranteed when you need it during a burst.
 Of course, on an induvial VM level you’re flexible.
 However, when looking at the large numbers (which what any somewhat successful game quickly becomes), you’ll need to make arrangements with your cloud providers.
 If you do not and go in unprepared, you would risk getting stuck, hit with costs you did not foresee and end up with a problem that could seriously affect the bottom line of your game.